What is a Forensic Medical Examiner?

 A forensic medical examiner is a doctor with extensive pathology training, which is the study of how diseases progress, their nature, and their causes.
 The medical examiner, also known as a forensic pathologist, is responsible for determining both the cause and manner of death of a person.
 Outside of the lab, a forensic medical examiner may assist with some investigations, but his primary role in an investigation is usually limited to his work in the lab.

-In many places, the position of forensic medical examiner is held the government, though some forensic medical examiners work for medical schools or hospitals.
-Unlike a coroner, the position of forensic medical examiner is generally appointed the government.
+In many places, the position of forensic medical examiner is held by the government, though some forensic medical examiners work for medical schools or hospitals.
+Unlike a coroner, the position of forensic medical examiner is generally appointed by the government.
 A coroner is typically an elected official who works on a contract basis for a law enforcement agency and may or may not be a physician.

 During an autopsy, a forensic medical examiner concentrates on a number of things, but there are a few key objectives.
 He tries to uncover a person’s medical history and the keys that will unlock pertinent information about a person’s life and death through observation and evidence.
 In order to identify a victim, the forensic medical examiner must frequently rely on what he learns through observation.